SogoTrade rating

 SogoTrade Account Rating

-When we opened a U.S. account, we got an email asking for three documents: proof of residency, Social Security card, and another government ID, such as a driver’s license.
-This adds more steps and time to the process.
-Still, our account was active in under 6 hours.
-But SogoTrade needed 11 calendar days to set up ACH transfers, and for the first 90 days, only one bank could be linked.
+During our opening of a U.S.-based account, we received an email asking for three documents: proof of residency, a copy of a Social Security card, and another government-issued ID such as a driver’s license.
+This obviously adds more paperwork and can stretch out the approval timeline.
+Nevertheless, our account itself was opened in less than 6 hours.
+It took SogoTrade 11 calendar days, however, to enable ACH transfers, and only one bank can be linked during the first 90 days.

-U.S. residents and others should begin by clicking the orange “open an account” button on SogoTrade’s site.
-Non-U.S. users must upload several digital documents, like a passport, visa, and proof of residency.
+Both Americans and non-Americans begin by clicking the orange “open an account” button on the SogoTrade website.
+Foreign applicants may need to provide digital copies of documents such as a passport, visa, and proof of residency.

 Customer Service